arielya10/AliExpress-Order-Tracker/README.md

 # AliExpressBot
 #### A simple python script used to calculate how much money you spent on AliExpress using selenium.
-The script scans all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and money spent on AliExpress.
+The script scans all the orders (Closed and Cancelled statuses not included) and returns the number of orders, and money spent on AliExpress..

 ## Installation
 - Make sure you have chrome or firefox installed